awsdocs/aws-control-tower-guide/doc_source/January-December-2019.md

 + [Detect Whether Public Access to Amazon RDS Database Snapshots is Enabled](strongly-recommended-controls.md#disallow-rds-snapshot-public-access)
 + [Detect Whether Storage Encryption is Enabled for Amazon RDS Database Instances](strongly-recommended-controls.md#disallow-rds-storage-unencrypted)

 A control is a high\-level rule that provides ongoing governance for your overall AWS environment\.
 A detective control detects noncompliance of resources within your accounts, such as policy violations, and provides alerts through the dashboard\.
-For more information, see [The AWS Control Tower control library](controls.md)\.
+For more information, see [About controls in AWS Control Tower](controls.md)\.

 ## AWS Control Tower accepts email addresses for shared accounts with different domains than the management account<a name="Email-address-shared-accounts"></a>